ibra-cod/FullStack-TodoList/README.md

 ## what is the goal ?

-  * The goal is to improve it and full and complete website with REACT, add a sharing system, create a MVC ...
+  * The goal is to improve it and make it a full and complete website with REACT, add a sharing system, create a MVC ...

 ## CONTACT ?